CircleCI remote Docker images support policy

 For the latest major version of Docker:

-• edge: This tag is reserved for previews of new releases, which will initially point to this tag.
+: This tag is reserved for previews of new releases, which will initially point to this tag.
 The tag may include incremental updates relative to the current quarterly image release, which may change without notice, and is not recommended for production CI workloads.

-For the previous major version of Docker, we support a single tag following the format of dockerXX, for example, docker27 for Docker 27.
+for Docker 27.
 This tag will point to the latest patch version of the major release, and will be updated if any patch versions are issued upstream.
 We recommend using the default version.

 Critical CVE patches

 When critical CVEs are disclosed around the operating system or software stack of this image, we will investigate the impact this has on the image within the CircleCI execution environment.
 If customers are impacted by these CVEs we will push a patch fix to the released image(s), this image will supersede the original image.
+These patches will not include major OS updates.
+Patches will contain only patch OS updates.

 Bug reports, issues, and PRs